-Textbook: A textbook and accompanying worksheets are made available both teachers and students by a team of teachers and professors from the best Italian universities, who as well as authoring both the textbook and worksheets in association with the Osservatorio, have helped create 10 instructive videos as part of the project.
+Textbook: A textbook and accompanying worksheets are made available to both teachers and students by a team of professors from the best Italian universi ties.
+As well as authoring both the textbook and worksheets in association with the Osservatorio, these professors have helped create 10 instructive videos as part of the project.

-Research: The project is monitored by research conducted by, as with the ‘Quality Information in the Classroom’ initiative, experts from research institute.
-This research helps assess the levels of satisfaction and level of learning in the financial education offered to both students and teachers.
+Research: As with the “Quality Information in the Classroom” initiative, this project is monitored by research conducted by experts from a research institute.
+This research helps assess the levels of satisfaction and learning in the financial education offered to both students and teachers.